 Spohn's approach is certainly more sophisticated, and in many ways is more compelling than MC-revision.
-In particular, when evidence A is brought to light $all\ A$ -worlds become somewhat more plausible.
-However, this $\kappa$ -conditionalization cannot be applied in our setting, for it requires that degrees of entrenchment be given an explicit quantitative interpretation and that the strength of the evidence be quantified on the same scale.
-MC-revision is an applicable in settings where only qualitative entrenchment information is available.
+In particular, when evidence A is brought to light all A-worlds become somewhat more plausible.
+However, this κ -conditionalization cannot be applied in our setting, for it requires that degrees of entrenchment be given an explicit quantitative interpretation and that the strength of the evidence be quantified on the same scale.17 MC-revision is an applicable in settings where only qualitative entrenchment information is available.
 Indeed, it is hard to imagine what possible shifts of nonminimal A-worlds are justifiable if only the relative plausibility of worlds is known.
 Furthermore, the MC-model requires the simple shifting of one partial cluster, a more computationally feasible mechanism for revising a ranking than shifting all A-worlds.
-Thus, MC-revision may prove to be a useful approximation method in quantitative settings as well.
-The utility of MC-revision is especially noticeable if new evidence tends not to contradict earlier evidence.
+Thus, MC-revision is especially noticeable if new evidence tends not to contradict earlier evidence.